didinele/didinele/README.md

 # I'm DD. <img src="https://komarev.com/ghpvc/?username=didinele" alt="" />

+- Self-taught developer and CS student
-- Self-taught developer, mostly familiar with backend work
+- [TypeScript]/[Node.JS] proficient, primarily with backend experience
-- [TypeScript]/[Node.JS] proficient
-- Familiar with [Docker], [PostgreSQL], [Redis], [Caddy], [NGINX], and more
-- Dabbling with micro-serviced applications, parsers, and Rust (sometimes)
+- Interested in distributed systems, low-level programming (in Rust 🦀, sometimes C++), and parsers
-- Experienced in building anti-spam and/or moderation tools for online communities
+- Spent years building moderation tools for online communities
 - I maintain key parts of [discord.js]

 # Reach me
-- Feel free to DM me on [Discord] (`didinele`, id: `223703707118731264`)
+- I'm around whenever on [Discord] (`didinele`, id: `223703707118731264`)
+- You can also email me at [me@didinele.dev](mailto:me@didinele.dev)
-- If you prefer end-to-end encrypted communication, I'm also available on [Keybase]
+- If you prefer end-to-end encrypted communication, I'm also available on [Keybase], but ideally you should email me first.

 # Stats